Iraqi military reach Baiji; Baghdadi's fate unclear

 "We cannot confirm that Baghdadi was present when we struck the convoy near Mosul on Friday night," he said.

-"We conducted two airstrikes near Al Qaim Friday evening destroying an ISIL armoured vehicle and two ISIL checkpoints but we're not aware of another gathering of ISIL leaders in Al Qaim."
+"We conducted two airstrikes near Al Qaim Friday evening destroying an ISIL armored vehicle and two ISIL checkpoints but we're not aware of another gathering of ISIL leaders in Al Qaim."

 ISIL is the acronym of another name for Islamic State.